GUIDE 2025

 Annual report

-Annual reports are yearly updates on a company’s performance and other financial information.
+Annual reports are updates on a company’s performance and other financial information.
 Annual reports directly correspond with company stakeholders and serve as a transparency tool.

 8. Business Plans